Face (EP)

-Face (stylized as 容 : FACE) is the debut extended play (EP) by South Korean singer-songwriter Solar, the leader and main vocalist of Mamamoo, released on March 16, 2022, by RBW.
+Face (stylized as 容 : FACE) is the debut extended play (EP) by South Korean singer-songwriter Solar, the leader of Mamamoo, released on March 16, 2022, by RBW.

 Background and release

 On February 22, 2022, the first teaser for Face was released.
 It shows a face motion logo of Solar's new EP Face.
 The EP title was inspired by the hanja 容, pronouncing yong, from the singer's real name Kim Yong-sun.
 She described the concept of Face as her true and sincere self, as well as an appreciation towards self-love, uniqueness, and beauty, "just as the faces of people living in the world are all different, each and every one of them is precious."
 In particular, as her face reflects emotions and the path that person has walked, Solar plans to show various colors of music by comparing her sincere thoughts, feelings, and values.

 The lead single "Honey" was written and composed by Solar, Kim Do-hoon, and Seo Young-bae.
 An accompanying music video for "Honey" was released simultaneously with the single.
 "Honey" is a witty and kitsch song about how people tempt her sweetly, just like bees bring honey to the queen bee.